woodbri/vehicle-routing-problems/optimization-moves.md

 ### inter-route

-Exchange node 3 in route a with node 6 in route b
+Example: Exchange node 3 in route a with node 6 in route b

  * before